 ‘Fixed remuneration’, ‘variable remuneration’, ‘identified staff’ and ‘management body in its management function’ shall have the same meaning as in the EBA Guidelines “on sound remuneration policies under Articles 74(3) and 75(2) of Directive 2013/36/EU and disclosures under Article 450 of Regulation (EU) No 575/2013” (EBA/GL/2015/22);

-‘Management body’, ‘management body in its supervisory function’ and ‘senior management’ shall comprise staff as defined in points (7), (8) and (9) of Article 3(1) CRD.
+‘Management body’, ‘management body in its supervisory function’ and ‘other senior management’ shall comprise staff as defined in points (7), (8) and (9) of Article 3(1) CRD.

+Within the ‘variable remuneration’, the amount of cash-based remuneration and the amount of variable remuneration based on other non-cash instruments referred to in point (l)(i) and (l)(ii) of Article 94(1) CRD shall be reported separately.

 311ii.
 ‘Number of staff’ shall include, as of the reporting reference date, the number of staff, expressed in full time equivalents (FTEs), plus the number of members in the management body expressed in terms of headcount for prudential (CRR) scope of consolidation.
-Of those, the number of identified staff, and the number of representatives in the management body in its management function and in senior management, as well as the number of representatives in the management body in its supervisory function shall be reported separately.
+Of those, the number of identified staff, and the number of representatives in the management body in its management function and in its supervisory function t, as well as the number of representatives in other senior management shall be reported separately.

+311iii.
+Under the requirements set out in Article 11(d) and 12(d) of Implementing Regulation (EU) 2024/3117 , ‘Staff expenses’ shall be broken down by the first five countries where the largest amount of total administrative expenses is generated or broken down by less than five countries if the latter cover at least 95% of the total administrative expenses.
+The identified countries in this template shall be the same as those used in the template F 16.08.
+The country where the staff expense is generated refers to the country in which the reporting institution receives the employee services.
+‘Country code’ shall be the unique identification code of the country according to ISO 3166-1.

 Breakdown of selected items of statement of profit or loss (45)

-Gains or losses on financial assets and liabilities designated at fair value through profit or loss by accounting portfolio (45.1)

-‘Financial liabilities designated at fair value through profit or loss’ shall only include the gains and losses due to the change in the own credit risk of issuers of liabilities designated at fair value through profit or loss where the reporting institution has chosen to recognise them in profit or loss because a recognition in other comprehensive income would create or enlarge an accounting mismatch.
+‘

+Under IFRS, institutions shall report the gains (or income) and losses (or expenses) in the column referring to the corresponding categories (operating, investing) of the statement of profit or loss.
+Under national GAAP based on BAD, institutions shall report the relevant amounts using the column ‘operating’.

 Gains or losses on derecognition of non-financial assets (45.2)